Diffusion Fine-Tuning via Reparameterized Policy Gradient of the Soft Q-Function¶

 Key Designs¶

-Off-Policy Replay Buffer (4.2.3): The SQDF loss function naturally supports off-policy updates (since \(x_t\) need not originate from the current policy).
-A replay buffer is introduced to reuse rare high-reward diverse samples, improving mode coverage and managing the reward–diversity trade-off.
+The SQDF loss naturally supports off-policy updates because the sampling starting point \(x_t\) does not need to originate from the current policy.
+Utilizing this, SQDF maintains a replay buffer to store and reuse rare high-reward and diverse samples, improving mode coverage and balancing rewards with diversity.
+This off-policy capability is a structural advantage over DDPO/DRaFT, which must use on-policy samples.

 Loss & Training¶